-1.4 Installation User Interfaces: Graphical and Text-Based
+1.6 Installation User Interfaces: Graphical and Text-Based

 Full and Update Installations have a graphical user interface and a text-based, menu-driven user interface.
+You have the option to view the user interface in one of three languages: United States English, Chinese, or Japanese.